Skip to main content

 Settings apply on the next request — no rebuild, no cache flush.

 The role matrix is global.
-For per-page or per-community-group differences, use the group chat's own admin / moderator settings, or a custom filter on better_messages_can_message.
+For per-page or per-community-group differences, use the group chat's own admin / moderator settings, or hook the better_messages_can_send_message filter and return a context-aware permission.

 Administrators bypass restrictions by default.
 To restrict admins too (rare), use a custom filter.